beckn/missions/UEI/implementation_guide_P2P_energy_trade.md

 - An additional component, referred to as the Observability Layer, is used to store confirmed orders (i.e., P2P energy trade contracts) between consumers and prosumers.
 - Meter data for both consumers and prosumers is periodically stored in the Observability Layer.
 In this use case, this task is performed by the Discom; however, other entities may also carry out this responsibility when applicable.
 - The records in the Observability Layer serve as the single source of truth.
-- An entity called the Allocation Engine reads contracts and meter data from the Observability Layer.
-Based on this information, it allocates solar energy units to consumers.
+- Another component referred to as Allocation Engine, fetches contracts and meter data from the Observability Layer.
+Based on the fetched information, Allocation Engine allocates solar energy units to consumers.
 - The Allocation Engine updates the order objects in the Observability Layer with the calculated allocations.
 Any changes in the actual allocation may also result in updates to the quote breakdown.
-- The BAP (Beckn Application Platform) and BPP (Beckn Provider Platform) read the updated orders from the Observability Layer and synchronize their local copies.
+- The BAP (Beckn Application Platform) and BPP (Beckn Provider Platform) read the updated order objects from the Observability Layer and synchronize their local copies.
 At this stage, the order is considered fulfilled.

 **Search for surplus solar energy**